Off-Campus Emergency, call 911

 Student: If you wish to report a bias related incident, please use this online form.
 Reporting allows the University to respond appropriately to support, educate, and create a more equitable community.

 Other Reporting Resources:

-Hofstra University Office of Diversity and Inclusion (ODI)
+Hofstra University Office of Equity and Inclusion (OEI)